philzook58/philzook58.github.io/_posts/2024-07-01-egraph2024_talk_done.md

 - Hyperreal Asbtract rewrite system and lyapunov functions?
 Insane talk.
 - Refcells lambdas.
 Linear typing.
 Prolog lambdas.
 Unification variables are a "resource"
 - Prolog continuations  / CPS and Nat decuct -> sequent calc
+- Their geese are like ours, but wrong.

 # My Talk Abstract